ShadowKnightMK4/OdinSearch/README.md

-## About OdinSearch.
 OdinSearch is a tool written in C# that lets users search thru local file systems for matches.
 The engine provides an expandable achritector by letting developer expand on what the engine does with matching output.
-It's recommanded the user have some programming experience to use this.